cding2000/auto_currency_converter/README.md

 # Currency Converter

-A simple Python script to convert currencies using the Free Currency API.
+Auto Currency Converter is a user-friendly Python script that automates currency conversion using the Free Currency API.
+This tool simplifies the process of obtaining the latest exchange rates and performing currency conversions effortlessly.

 ## Features

-- Convert currencies based on the latest exchange rates.
+- **Automated Conversion:** Fetches the latest exchange rates from the Free Currency API.
-- List all available currencies.
+- **List of Currencies:** Displays a comprehensive list of available currencies for quick reference.
-- Add new currencies to the list.
+- **Dynamic Currency Management:** Easily add or remove currencies from the conversion list.
-- Remove currencies from the list.
+- **User-Friendly Interface:** Simple console-based interface for easy interaction.

 ## Prerequisites